Open-CMSIS-Pack/devtools/tools/cpackget/docs/cpackget.md

    $ cpackget add Vendor.PackName -path-root /MyLocal/Packs
    ```

->NOTE: As the various tools of the CMSIS-Toolbox rely all on this central CMSIS-Pack directory, it is recommended to use the `CMSIS_PACK_ROOT` environment variable.
+>NOTE: As the various tools of the CMSIS-Toolbox rely all on the CMSIS-Pack root directory, it is recommended to use the `CMSIS_PACK_ROOT` environment variable.

-## Initialize central CMSIS-Pack directory
+## Initialize CMSIS-Pack root directory

 CMSIS-Packs are typically distributed via a public web service, that offers a [**Pack Index File**](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/packIndexFile.html) of available software packs.
-To initialize the central CMSIS-Pack directory run the command:
+To initialize the CMSIS-Pack root directory run the command:

 ```yml
 $ cpackget init https://www.keil.com/pack/index.pidx
 ```

-This command creates in the central CMSIS-PACK directory the following sub-directories.
+This command creates in the CMSIS-PACK root directory the following sub-directories.

 Sub-Directory   | Content
 :---------------|:------------------------